Skip to content

 • Claiming a child who did not live with you for more than half the year.

-• Using the wrong filing status after a separation.
+• Using the wrong filing status after separation or divorce.

-• Letting a paid preparer rush you without checking child residency proof.
+• Using a paid preparer who does not ask for child residency proof.

 Child and family credits to check